Our FAQ page about the facilities

 Q: Is The Inn of the Patriots a large resort and entertainment complex?

-Q: But do you try to make it look like a massive resort, with high-end Gucci, top shelf luxury amenities?
+Q: But do you try to make it look like a large resort, with high-end Gucci, top shelf luxury amenities?
 Do folks end up coming to a place that seems to be the Biltmore or the Grove Park Inn?

 A: No, we have five cooks and chefs total.
 Only our family lives here full time.
 We have eleven former White House chefs/staff working together on shows and events across the USA - and are all servers and butlers.
-Each of us mastered being a butler as part of our training, especially those of us working in the White House.
+Each of us mastered being a servant as part of our training, especially those of us working in the White House.

 Q: Do you bill yourself as top-shelf, Rhodium or Platinum level?
 Like the Ritz?

-A: No, kind friends, we are a loving family welcoming you to our museum and inn where we also live and play with our lil' girl.
+A: No, kind friends, we are a loving family welcoming you to our museum and inn where we also live and play with our Lil' girl.

 Q: I saw that most of your bathrooms are small or built into closets.
 Isn't that outrageous and ridiculous?
 Why shouldn't I just stay at the Westin or Hyatt!?

 Q: But isn't it a joke/disgrace that a former White House Chef is cooking, cleaning and serving guests?
+He's a damned clown.

 Q: Is the inn handicap accessible and fully handicap, roll-in shower ready?

 A: We are not handicap rated and do not have handicap, roll-in showers or ramps as the home is from 1879 and not required by law to have such.
+We are looking for investment to do such, though.

 Q: Can we order glasses of water at the restaurants and then get the free appetizers and desserts?
 We are looking to get free everything and our idea of dinner is a glass of water and free appetizer, followed up with chips from a convenience store.